Here's what's in the bipartisan infrastructure bill - KESQ

 Changes can still be made before the bill is voted on.
 The Senate could make amendments to the text and then it must be sent to the House for approval before making its way to the President’s desk.

-Here’s what we know so far about the latest version of the agreement, according to a fact sheet provided by the White House and the summary.
+Here’s what we know so far about the latest version of the agreement, according to the bill text, as well as a fact sheet provided by the White House and a 57-page summary released last week.

 Funding for roads and bridges

-The deal calls for investing $110 billion for roads, bridges and major infrastructure projects, about the same amount agreed to in the bipartisan bill in June but significantly less than the $159 billion that Biden initially requested in the American Jobs Plan.
+The deal calls for investing $110 billion for roads, bridges and major infrastructure projects, according to the summary.
+That’s about the same amount agreed to in a bipartisan bill in June but significantly less than the $159 billion that Biden initially requested in the American Jobs Plan.

-Included is $40 billion for bridge repair, replacement and rehabilitation, which the White House says would be the single, largest dedicated bridge investment since the construction of the interstate highway system, which started in the 1950s.
+Included is $40 billion for bridge repair, replacement and rehabilitation, according to the bill text.
+The White House says it would be the single, largest dedicated bridge investment since the construction of the interstate highway system, which started in the 1950s.

-The deal also contains $17.5 billion for major projects that would be too large or complex for traditional funding programs.
+The deal also contains $17.5 billion for major projects that would be too large or complex for traditional funding programs, according to the White House.

 RELATED: The cost to fix America’s crumbling infrastructure?
 Nearly $2.6 trillion, engineers say

-Note: This story has been updated Sunday with the release of the bill text.